oliviaylee/oliviaylee.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a third-year undergraduate student at Stanford University (Class of 2024), pursuing a B.S. in [Symbolic Systems](https://symsys.stanford.edu/) with a minor in Mathematics and a coterminal M.S. in Computer Science.
+I am a third-year undergraduate student at Stanford University (Class of 2024), pursuing a B.S. in [Symbolic Systems](https://symsys.stanford.edu/) with a minor in Mathematics and an intended coterminal M.S. in Computer Science.

 My research interests span reinforcement learning, robotics, and interactive learning.
 Through my current coursework and research, I aim to better understand human cognitive processes and engineer computational analogs of these processes in AI systems.
 Some areas of human cognition that I hope to explore through a computational lens are multimodal perception, interactive learning, and curiosity.